 Legend has it that Lord Shiva was wandering the Gokarna woodlands in the camouflage of a deer when the Gods descended searching for him.
 They remembered him and "caught" him by the horns.
 Simultaneously, the horn broke into three pieces, and the spot where Brahma covered these pieces is the place where the temple is found.
 The engravings found at Gokarneshwor Temple, which in its present structure was implicit 1582 AD by a Gopiran Bharo, depicts the causes of the spot a long time before the Lichhavi period and advises us that the site was of incredible criticalness even before them.
 Individuals visit this temple in memory of their dads on Gokarna Aunsi, which falls around September.

 Santaneshwor Mahadev Temple

 Inaugurated on the 21st of June 2010, Kailashnath Mahadev in Sangha, on the fringe of Bhaktapur and Kavre regions, is known to be the tallest Shiva icon in Asia.
-The Shiva sculpture in Sangha stands 142 feet tall and beside its platform, the Shiva icon itself is said to quantify 108 feet high.
-The number 108 has unique importance in Hindu folklore.
+The Shiva sculpture in Sangha stands 142 feet tall, and besides its platform, the Shiva icon itself is said to quantify 108 feet high.
+The number 108 has a unique importance in Hindu folklore.
 The Shiva symbol can likewise be seen en route to Dhulikhel.
-The premises spread more than 400,000 sq feet region and houses a hotel, spa, yoga focus, gym and reflection focus.
+The premises spread more than 400,000 sq feet and house a hotel, spa, yoga focus, gym, and reflection focus.